usherlabs/usher-referrals/README.md

 ## 😵‍💫 Troubleshooting

 - Don’t forget to check if our [Documentation](https://docs.usher.so/) already covers you
-- For questions, support, and discussions:[Join the Usher Discord →](https://go.usher.so/discord)
+- For questions, support, and discussions: [Join the Usher Discord →](https://go.usher.so/discord)
-- For bugs and feature requests:[Create an issue on Github →](https://github.com/usherlabs/core/issues)
+- For bugs and feature requests: [Create an issue on Github →](https://github.com/usherlabs/core/issues)

 ## 🤔 **Missing Something Important to You?**